Departments of Biology and Psychology, University of Pennsylvania

 Isaac Schamberg – email

 Isaac received his PhD in 2016 for research on the vocal communication of free-ranging bonobos at the Lui Kotal research site in the Democratic Republic of Congo, established by Gottfried Hohmann.
-He is now a visiting scientist at the Max Planck Institute for Evolutionary Anthropology (Leipzig, Germany), hoping to continue field research on African great apes.
+He has been a visiting scientist at the Max Planck Institute for Evolutionary Anthropology (Leipzig, Germany), and now holds a post-doctoral teaching fellowship at Harvard University.
+He is continuing field research on African bonobos.

 For his PhD (received in 2012), Noah studied patterns of genetic relatedness, kinship, and cooperation in gelada monkeys in the Simien Mountains of Ethiopia, working jointly with Jacinta Beehner and Thore Bergman.
 During these years, Noah was reputed to be the fastest chicken plucker in the Simien Mountains.
-He then spent three years as a postdoctoral fellow at Duke University, working with Jenny Tung, and is now an Assistant Professor in the Psychology Department at the University of Washington.
+He then spent three years as a postdoctoral fellow at Duke University, working with Jenny Tung, and is now an Assistant Professor at Arizona State University, continuing his research on genetics, genomics, and social behavior in mammals.

 Previous graduate students and post-docs (since 1995)